-It’s very likely that your mortgage loan will be the largest loan you have during your lifetime.
+It’s likely that your mortgage loan will be the largest loan you have during your lifetime.
 Mortgages are not a one size fits all approach, there are many different types of options you can choose from – all having their own unique qualities.

-Generally speaking, a borrower will have to meet greater requirements to obtain a conventional loan, such as a larger down payment and higher credit score.
-The higher your credit score, the more preferential your interest rate will be, which can save you a lot of money over the life of your loan.
+Generally speaking, a borrower will have to meet greater requirements to obtain a conventional loan, such as a higher credit score.
+The higher your credit score, the more preferential your interest rate is likely to be, which can save you a lot of money over the life of your loan

-A conforming mortgage is a loan that conforms with, or complies with, the financing limits and requirements established by the Federal Housing Finance Agency.
-There are various underwriting requirements that must be met, such as; a minimum credit score, a limit on the loan amount, various debt ratios and even a loan-to-value ratio.
+A conforming mortgage is a loan that conforms with, or complies with, the financing limits and requirements established by the Federal Housing Finance Agency (FHFA).
+There are various underwriting requirements that must be met: a minimum credit score, a limit on the loan amount, various debt ratios, and even a loan-to-value ratio.

 Rather, they are just harder loans for the mortgage company to resell because they do not meet the standards established by Fannie Mae or Freddie Mac, such as the ratios or limits established in a conforming loan.

 Government Insured Mortgages

-A government insured mortgage is when the government insures/guarantees a mortgage with the private mortgage lender.
+A government insured mortgage is a mortgage loan the government insures or guarantees with the private mortgage lender.
 This means the mortgage lender is insured against any risk of the borrower defaulting on the loan.
-If the borrower does in fact default on the loan, the government will step in and pay the mortgage lender.
+If the borrower defaults on the loan, the government will step in and pay the mortgage lender.

 A mortgage interest rate is the rate or ‘fee’ a lender charges you for borrowing their money.
-When you pay back your mortgage, you must pay back the loan amount, also known as the principal balance, and the interest rate.
+When you pay back your mortgage, you must pay back the loan amount, also known as the principal balance, and an additional amount determined by the interest rate.

 Mortgage insurance is an insurance policy that pays the lender for any loss due to the borrower defaulting on the loan.
 You can have either a private or public mortgage insurance policy depending on the type of loan and insurer you choose.
-It’s important to note, mortgage insurance does not protect you, the borrower.
-This is something the borrower pays that insures the lender.
-If you default on the loan, the lender still gets paid, but you can still lose your home.
+A lender will require you to carry mortgage insurance if your down payment is less than 20% of the home selling price.

 Different Home Loan Options